-When conducting an outreach campaign there are a huge array of factors that can determine your success for not.
+When conducting an outreach campaign, there are a huge array of factors that can determine your success or not.
 It is a carefully planned and balanced task.
 If one element does not meet the necessary standards then it is just a waste of time.

 One part of the puzzle is getting your value proposition in front of the right person.
 It is imperative that you find the correct email address to contact.
 Outreach is a delicate balance and getting the wrong email address can make or break the success of your campaign.

-Luckily, there are quite a few tools available you to that can dramatically improve your chances of attaining the right email address.
+Luckily, there are quite a few tools available which can dramatically improve your chances of attaining the right email address.

 I am a big fan of Email Hunter.
 It is a browser extension that scans a website looking for any mention of an email address.
-While this is work you can do yourself, this plugin saves you the time and effort that you can out into sending more outreach emails.
+While this is at work, you can do yourself as this plugin saves you the time and effort that you can input into sending more outreach emails.
 Highly recommended.

 My first port of call is always Voila Norbert.
 This is a great first step and they also have a handy browser plugin that is worthwhile downloading.